falsidge/SudokuGame/README.md

 ## Sudoku Rules
-### Sudoku Rule № 1: Use Numbers 1 - size of singluar large grid times 3
+### Sudoku Rule № 1: Use Numbers 1 - size of singluar macro grid squared
 Sudoku is typically played on a grid of 9 x 9 spaces.
 Within the rows and columns are 9 “squares” (made up of 3 x 3 spaces).
 Each row, column and square (9 spaces each) needs to be filled out with the numbers 1-9, without repeating any numbers within the row, column or square.
 Does it sound complicated?
 As you can see from the image below of an actual Sudoku grid, each Sudoku grid comes with a few spaces already filled in; the more spaces filled in, the easier the game – the more difficult Sudoku puzzles have very few spaces that are already filled in.

 Though because of the way I have structured the program of my game you can actually alter the size of your Sudoku board!
 Notice how I say, macro grid, if you look to the board the at the bottom you'll notice that there are gray small boxes, and large black boxes, the large "black" boxes are what I refer to as "macro grids" as they are the larger grids that are used by the game to make sure there aren't any repeat numbers within those larger grids.
-They will also be used as refernce to the size of the grid, the bottom sudoku board's large black grids have 3 grids running along the rows, and columns, making the size of the grid 3, because there are 3 of these larger grids running alone the rows and columns of the entire board this factors into a total size of 3x3 = 9.
-You can easily alter this maybe by having a macro grid have a size of 4 grids, making the size of single macro grid
+They will also be used as reference to determine the size of the grid, so asking for a board with a macro grid size of 3, would factor into a macro grid that is 3x3 = 9, which then gives the board all the values it will use, 1-9, as well as the size of the column and rows, 9x9, making the entire board the size of 9x9.
+This words for a macro grid size of 4x4, which leads to a board size of 16x16 and so on and so forth.

+#### for possible refernce
+MacroGrid: The size of one of the larger grids, can be seen outlined in black in the image below

 ### Sudoku Rule № 2: Don’t Repeat Any Numbers
 Sudoku is played in such a way that in a given coordinate, there should not be a repeat number in either the column, row, or general larger grid.